mickh14/ourCookBook/README.md

 **Colour Scheme and Typography:**

 I have gone with a simple colour scheme.
-Most colours are see true to allow the backgrounds add to the website.
+Most colours are transparent to allow the backgrounds add to the website.

 Garamond was used for the font headings and navigation elements